junxit/us-congress-bills-115/metadata.md

 - 2018-03-20 — Mr. Issa asked unanimous consent to discharge from committee and consider.
 - 2018-03-20 — On passage Passed without objection. (consideration: CR H1718; text: CR H1718)
 - 2018-03-20 — Passed/agreed to in House: On passage Passed without objection.(consideration: CR H1718; text: CR H1718)
+- 2018-03-21 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.